pickyourtrail_logo

 9. Cromer Museum

-At the back of the Parish Church, the Cromer Museum showcases the town’s social history and rich geology.
-The museum includes a Victorian fisherman’s cottage, decorated with period furniture and utensils.
-You will find out about Cromer’s development as a seaside resort and the scandal caused when it became the first in Britain to allow “mixed bathing”.
-There are details about the Cromer shoal chalk beds, which are Europe’s largest chalk reefs, and some spectacular fossils collected in the area.
+At the back of the parish church, the Cromer Museum showcases the town’s social history and rich geology.
+The museum includes a Victorian fishermen’s cottage, decorated with period furniture and utensils.
+You will find out about Cromer’s development as a seaside resort and the scandal caused when it became the first in Britain to allow “mixed bathing.”.
+There are details about the Cromer Shoal chalk beds, which are Europe’s largest chalk reefs, and some spectacular fossils collected in the area.
 Most interesting are the bones of the West Runton Mammoth, the oldest and most complete example of a Steppe Mammoth, found at the foot of the cliffs in West Runton in 1990.

 10. North Lodge Park

-A quiet place to soak up the sunshine and sea air, this cliff-top park has views across to the Parish Church tower and down to the pier.
-There is a pond for design yachts, a putting green, bowls green and a corner for kids.
-The cute little tearoom next to the pond gets great feedbacks, serving a variety of coffees, teas and crêpes.
-You must check online as there are also regular theatre shows in the park in summer.
+A quiet place to soak up the sunshine and sea air, this clifftop park has views across to the parish church tower and down to the pier.
+There is a pond for design yachts, a putting green, bowls green, and a corner for kids.
+The cute little tearoom next to the pond gets great feedback, serving a variety of coffees, teas, and crepes.
+You must check online, as there are also regular theatre shows in the park in the summer.
 Grownups can watch Shakespeare, and there are also productions like Treasure Island for kids.

-If you are looking for a wholesome itinerary for your next United Kingdom trip, feel free to browse through our the best United Kingdom packages on Pickyourtrail packages for an impeccable experience!
-Also, check out our guides page or leave a Whatsapp inquiry for more options!
+If you are looking for a wholesome itinerary for your next United Kingdom trip, feel free to browse through our best United Kingdom honeymoon, family, adventure, and luxury packages at Pickyourtrail for an impeccable experience!
+Travel hassle-free with Pickyourtrail and our 24/7 travel experts support to create lasting memories!